 Drone and autonomous delivery

 A drone workflow may need rooftop precision, airspace class, landing-zone confidence, no-fly context, and delivery feasibility.
-A location receipt can support post-decision review by showing exactly what GeoClear returned at dispatch time.
+A location record can support post-decision review by showing exactly what GeoClear returned at dispatch time.

 Fraud and anomaly detection

 An e-commerce or fintech system may need to detect address velocity, unit anomalies, vacancy patterns, risk signals, or suspicious delivery behavior.
-The location receipt gives the system a durable record of the risk result that informed the decision.
+The location record gives the system a durable copy of the risk result that informed the decision.

 What GeoClear does not claim

-GeoClear does not claim that the receipt is a statement about ground truth, only an attestation of what GeoClear returned.
+GeoClear does not claim that the record is a statement about ground truth, only an attestation of what GeoClear returned.
 That distinction matters.

-A signed receipt does not prove that every upstream signal is perfect.
-It does not prove that any single contributing dataset is absolutely correct.
+A record does not verify that every upstream signal is perfect.
+It does not verify that any single contributing dataset is absolutely correct.

-What the receipt does prove is narrower and more useful:
+What the record does verify is narrower and more useful:

 GeoClear returned this location verdict, at this time, using these signals, and the response has not been tampered with.

 That is the right boundary for auditability.
-It makes the system verifiable without overclaiming what cryptography can prove about the physical world.
+It makes the system verifiable without overclaiming what cryptography can verify about the physical world.

 Why this matters now